-Few watches in history have reshaped the way people think about collecting and investing like the Paul Newman Rolex Daytona.
+Few watches in history have reshaped the way people think about collecting and investing quite like the Paul Newman Rolex Daytona.
 In 2017, this single timepiece stunned the world when it sold for a record-breaking $17.8 million at a Phillips auction in New York, instantly becoming the most expensive Rolex ever sold at auction.

-From that moment, the Rolex watch investment market entered a new era, with collectors, investors, and institutions paying closer attention to the financial potential of vintage timepieces.
+From that moment, the Rolex watch investment market entered a new era, with collectors, investors, and institutions paying far closer attention to the financial potential of vintage timepieces.

 Table of Contents